OCA/l10n-italy/l10n_it_mis_reports_pl_bs/readme/CONFIGURE.rst

-To configure this module, you need to go to
-Accounting > Reporting > MIS Reports and create report instance according to the desired time periods and using one of the following templates provided by this module:
+To configure this module, you need to go to *Accounting → Reporting → MIS Reporting → MIS Reports* and create report instance according to the desired time periods and using one of the following templates provided by this module: